-A minimum of one case contact per month is expected for enrollees to be considered in receipt of CMCM services.
-Except for enrollee interviews to make assessments and plans, case contacts need not all be face-to-face encounters.
-They may include contacts with collaterals or service providers in fulfillment of the enrollee's plan.
+A minimum of one case contact per month is expected for clients to be considered in receipt of CMCM services.
+Except for client interviews to make assessments and plans, case contacts need not all be face-to-face encounters.
+They may include contacts with collaterals or service providers in fulfillment of the client's plan.